 You’ve been injured in a car accident due to the reckless actions of another driver.
 “How will I pay my medical bills?”
 “What will happen if I can’t go back to work?”
 “Who will take care of my family?”
 These are just a few of the questions you’re probably asking yourself.

-The dedicated Lutz personal injury attorneys at Rivas Law Group are here to stand beside you in your time of need.
-During our many years of practice, we have helped hundreds of victims just like you get the full compensation they deserve for the damages resulting from their automobile accidents, including:
+The dedicated Lutz auto accident attorney team at Rivas Law Group are here to stand beside you in your time of need.
+During our many years of practice, we have helped hundreds of victims get the full compensation they deserve for the damages resulting from their automobile accidents, including:

 - Medical bills